Audition

 Rehearsals begin the weekend after Labor Day and are held at Ballet Arts Academy (unless otherwise noted).
 Depending on the role(s), dancers rehearse Friday evenings, Saturdays, and/or Sundays (September through December — including UM Homecoming weekend, MEA/MDAA weekend, and on Sunday of Thanksgiving weekend).

 Alert: Each year, we develop a general rehearsal template that may be helpful for auditioning and planning purposes.
 Families and dancers may use this template to decide whether or not to audition and/or accept the role(s) in which they have been cast.
-To repeat: GCB will make casting decisions based on what is appropriate for each dancer — GCB will not cast dancers around their other activities and commitments.
+To repeat: GCB will not cast dancers around their other activities and commitments.

 Please know that every effort is made to keep rehearsal times consistent during the season, but for many reasons, this is not always possible.
 Within the general time frame set aside for each variation, exact times and specific dancers called to rehearse may vary week to week.
 See Schedule for more details.